-We’ve put together a step by step guide to help you determine when is the right time to sell your CPUs (processors) and how to do it.
+We’ve put together a step by step guide to help you determine when the right time to sell your CPUs is and how to do it.
 What makes the most sense for you or your company is going to depend on a number of different factors about your company and your CPU usage.

-While this article is going to use the plural when addressing CPUs and processors since here at Exit we normally deal with bulk, we have also included guidelines for people who may only be selling one processor.
+While this article is going to use the plural when addressing CPUs and processors since here at exIT we normally deal with bulk, we have also included guidelines for people who may only be selling one processor.

 Step 1: Make Sure It’s the Right Time to Sell Your CPUs

 The processor is at the core (or hopefully cores!) of what your computer or server does, so you want to make sure that you are making the right decision when you decide to sell your processors.

 Here’s some of the reasons that you might consider selling your CPUs or processors: